auguster/cloud-config-server/data/README.md

 # Note
-To be process by EJS, the template file should bear the `.ejs` extension.
+To be processed by EJS, the template file should bear the `.ejs` extension.

 # Working example
 This working examples showcases the power of templating.